 Struggling to understand—let alone increase—diversity?
-In this 2-part series, Affirmity’s Patrick McNiel, PhD, an expert in workforce analytics and diversity insights, explains what workforce diversity is and defines 4 best practices HR leaders and recruiters can follow to make it a reality.
+In this article, Affirmity’s Patrick McNiel, PhD, an expert in workforce analytics and diversity insights, explains what workforce diversity is and defines 4 best practices HR leaders and recruiters can follow to make it a reality.

 Scan any business journal, HR industry trade magazine, or leadership blog and you’ll find an article (or six) on the benefits of having a diverse workforce.

 Customer satisfaction, productivity and innovation, employee retention, reputation—these and other critical business goals all correlate with greater diversity in the workplace.

 The causal effects are not yet clear, but greater diversity is also related to elevated organizational performance.
 McKinsey’s well-known report, Delivering through Diversity, found that organizations whose executive leadership teams were more diverse by gender, ethnicity, and culture significantly outperformed their competitors.